Berliners make socially distanced human chain to protest racism | DW | 14.06.2020

 In the northern city of Hamburg, police said 840 people formed a similar human chain using ribbon as the one in Berlin.

-There were also anti-racism demonstrations in Leipzig, attended by some 1,400 people, and several other German cities including Freiburg, Chemnitz, Detmold, Plauen, Muenster and Passau.
+There were also anti-racism demonstrations in Leipzig, attended by some 1,400 people, and several other German cities including Freiburg, Chemnitz, Detmold, Plauen, Münster and Passau.

 The events followed protests around the world on Saturday, including rallies Paris where police fired tear gas, and London where officers clashed with far-right counter-protesters.